Geometric aspects of rank-3 vector bundles over surfaces and 2-plane distributions on 5-manifolds: Projective surfaces rank four linear systems of PDE in the plane

 \subsubsection{Quadric surfaces}

 Quadric surfaces in $\mathbb{P}^3$ are characterized by the vanishing of the cubic $\Phi$.
-In fact, a similar statement holds for hypersurfaces in $\mathbb{P}^{n+1}$; see \cite[Theorem 2.3]{MR2216951} for a simple proof.
+In fact, a similar statement holds for hypersurfaces in $\mathbb{P}^{n}$; see \cite[Theorem 2.3]{MR2216951} for a simple proof.
 It follows that quadric surfaces in $\mathbb{P}^3$ are the $2$-dimensional projective analogue of conformally flat spaces in higher dimension \cite{MR31310}.
 Thus $b=c=0$, and so we also have that the projective metric $\varphi = 0$ vanishes.
 The integrability conditions (\ref{eq-integrability_conditions}) under the quadric condition $b=c=0$ simplify greatly to $\mu_y = \nu_x = 0$; thus, the canonical system decouples into a system of second order ODEs:

 Then the connection form (\ref{eq-connection_canonical_sys}) decomposes by inspection into the (outer) tensor product of the connection form of the respective ODEs.
 Over $\mathbb{C}$, when the ODEs are Fuchsian, an analogous statement holds for the associated monodromy representations, and the classical Gauss-Schwarz theory expresses $\mu,\nu$ in terms of Schwarzian derivatives.
-Such decouplings play an important role in applications to subtle algebro-geometric aspects of lattice polarized K3 surfaces in the references above preceding this section.
+Such decouplings play an important role in applications to subtle algebro-geometric aspects of lattice polarized K3 surfaces of Picard rank-18 in the references above preceding this section.
 By a suitable rescaling of $z$, we may assume $\mu = \nu = 0$.
 This simplifies the equations dramatically, $z_{xx} = 0 = z_{yy}$, which is trivially solved.
-The independent solutions $z_0 = xy, \, z_1=x, \, z_2=y, \, z_3=1$ satisfy the quadratic equation $z_0z_3 = z_1z_2$, which defines the (unique) quadric surface in $\mathbb{P}^3$ up to projective automorphism.
+The independent solutions $z_0 = xy, \, z_1=x, \, z_2=y, \, z_3=1$ satisfy the quadratic equation $z_0z_3 = z_1z_2$, which for $\mathbb{K} = \mathbb{R}$ defines the unique quadric surface of signature $(1,1)$ in $\mathbb{P}^3$ up to projective automorphism.
+For $\mathbb{K} = \mathbb{C}$, all quadrics are projectively equivalent to $z_0z_3 = z_1z_2$.
 We again stress that such a rescaling is particularly violent at the level of the differential systems, since for example in the complex analytic category it discards \emph{all} local and global data about the associated (Fuchsian) system.
 This discussion reflects the fact that quadric surfaces in $\mathbb{P}^3$ are doubly ruled surfaces.
 More generally, we have the following.